What is Blepharoplasty?

 Why Should I Get Eyelid Surgery in St. Peters, MO?

 Eyelid surgery (or blepharoplasty) can improve the appearance of the upper and lower eyelids.
-Dr. Boschert, Dr. Craig, and Dr. Mills are all experts in eye surgery and addressing the loose skin and fat around the eyes.
+Dr. Boschert, Dr. Craig, Dr. Mills, and Dr. Alleyne are all experts in eye surgery and addressing the loose skin and fat around the eyes.
 They can give you a more youthful and energetic appearance.
 In some cases, other facial procedures can accompany eyelid surgery.

 Is Eyelid Surgery Covered By Insurance?